LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 ## Directories to put binaries and info

-.dll is Windows, .so is Linux
+.dll is for Windows and .so is for Linux

 Windows `C:\Users\USERNAME\AppData\Local\gegl-0.4\plug-ins`